Battlefield: Bad Company 2: Audio

 The game uses Dolby Digital and Frostbite's High Definition Audio Range technology.
-The score was composed by Mikael Karlsson (composer) and is featured on the Battlefield: Bad Company 2 Official Soundtrack, which was released on February 2, 2010.
+The score was composed by Mikael Karlsson and is featured on the Battlefield: Bad Company 2 Official Soundtrack, which was released on February 2, 2010.

 Marketing and release

 Editions

 As a pre-order promotion, EA offered the "Limited Edition" of Bad Company 2 at normal pricing.
 By pre-ordering the Limited Edition, buyers of the PC version were given early access to the closed beta from January 28 to February 25.
 Owners of the Limited Edition on all systems were also given early access to numerous weapons and vehicle perks, which included the M1A1 Thompson and an M1911 pistol, as well as four vehicle perks.

 In addition to the six upgrades offered by EA on all pre-orders of the Limited Edition, select retailers offered their own incentives.
 Copies pre-ordered at GameStop, for example, came with an additional code, unlocking the AKS-74U carbine and giving access to the Squad Rush game mode 30 days early (North America only).
 All six Limited Edition upgrades, as well as the AKS-74U, are also available to owners of the Standard Edition of the game, but they must be acquired by accumulating points in-game.

 The "Ultimate Edition" was released on August 31, 2010, for the Xbox 360 and PlayStation 3.
 The package includes Battlefield: Bad Company 2, Battlefield 1943, "Onslaught" mode, and immediate access to four vehicle upgrades and two weapon unlocks from purchase, a bonus originally included only in the Limited Edition.